skahmed4edu/connect-jerkins-to-github/README.md

 # connect-jerkins-to-github
 A demo rep to connect Jenkins to GitHub
-Trying to build pipeline with webhook.
+Trying to build pipeline with webhook using hookdec on localhost.